ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 Copy ``contrib/docker/.env.template`` to ``contrib/docker/.env`` and follow instructions within to set passwords and other sensitive or user-defined variables.
-The defaults will work fine in a development environment.
+The defaults will work fine in a development environment on Linux.
+For Windows and OSX, the `CKAN_SITE_URL` must be updated.

 .. note:: Related reading: